Lab-Work/TEC_COF/readme.txt

 - auto logging with time stamps
 - unit conversion.
 Easier to read the density and flow.
 - In find slope functions, if the interval is too small, the functions just return NaN which will introduce an error.
 Fix by computing an approximated slope.
+- When converting min(s1, s2) to linear constraints by adding bools variables, we used C=500000 which we thought was large enough.
+Now we used inf directly.

 Goal today: